jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

-As an example, Auburn is currently 44th overall, with a predictor ranking of 28, a golden mean ranking of 22, and a recent ranking of 78 which brings the overall down quite a bit following two straight double digit losses to bad teams as of writing this.
+As an example, Auburn is currently 44th overall, with a predictor ranking of 28, a golden mean ranking of 22, and a recent ranking of 78 which brings the overall down quite a bit following two straight double-digit losses to bad teams as of writing this.

 {% include ad-content.html %}

-At the end of the day, computer rankings are a major asset for the NCAA Tournament selection committee because college basketball in particular has a large number of teams competing against each other and with just 30ish regular season games to consider, schedules are certainly not going to overlap much.
+At the end of the day, computer rankings are a major asset for the NCAA Tournament selection committee because college basketball, in particular, has a large number of teams competing against each other and with just 30ish regular season games to consider, schedules are certainly not going to overlap much.
 Computer rankings and metrics allow for teams to be normalized and easily compared based on many different factors.

 The NCAA selection committee uses six different metrics (and two different types of metrics) because each one looks at different things and the rankings can be quite different across the board.
-If the committee only went of KPI for example, Auburn would be the top 2 seed and has been a 1 seed for most of recent weeks.
+If the committee only went off of KPI for example, Auburn would be the top two-seed and has been a one-seed for most of the recent weeks.
 However, based on Sagarin, Auburn would barely be an 11 seed in the tournament.

-The committee looks at each of these metrics to get a sense of how good a team is but then still look ats head to head results, "the eye test", and other things as I mentioned at the top.
+The committee looks at each of these metrics to get a sense of how good a team is, but then still look at its head to head results, "the eye test," and other things as I mentioned at the top.

-One thing definitely not factored into this is human opinion polls like the AP and Coaches poll.
-Those polls are great for teams to market and TV networks to put numbers by team names, but at the end of the season, they are pretty much meaningless.
+Human opinion polls like the AP and Coaches poll are not factored into this.
+Those polls are great for teams to market and TV networks to use to put numbers by team names, but at the end of the season, they are pretty much meaningless.